romaonthego/RETableViewManager/README.md

 _manager[@"XIBTestItem"] = @"XIBTestCell";
 ```

-Here `XIBTestItem` would be your cell identifier and you should have the `XIBTestCell.xib` fileg in your bundle.
+Here `XIBTestItem` would be your cell identifier and you should have the `XIBTestCell.xib` file in your bundle.
 That's it.

 ### Styling